 - Unsalted butter

-- Blueberries: Fresh or frozen
+- Blueberries: Fresh

 First, preheat oven to 375 degrees.
 Grease a standard muffin pan with non stick spray and set aside.
 Wash blueberries and dry.
 In a small bowl, mix blueberries and flour together.
 Set aside.

 Second, mix all the dry ingredients in a bowl and set aside.
 Whisk all the wet ingredients in another bowl.
 Add the dry ingredients to the wet ingredients and mix on medium or just until the batter is combined.